Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 When you sign up for a tour, you’ll receive detailed lists of what to bring to your destination, as well as weather info, to more easily coordinate your wardrobe with the heat or cold.

-Bhutan can be very cold in the mountains during some months.
+Bhutan can be very cold in the mountains during the winter.
 For quick basic guidelines: Bhutan is a conservative Buddhist country, not as conservative as some destinations, but nevertheless, it is better to cover your shoulders with short or long sleeves.
-Pants and skirts should be at least your ankles.
+Pants and skirts should be at least to your ankles.
 Tops/blouses/shirts should be long enough to cover your bottom to mid-thigh.

 What sort of clothing should I bring?